 5) What forms you need to submit claims and the address for submission of the applications.

-You may be asked a specific procedure code as well as a zip code to determine the reimbursement rate.
-It is important to know that each insurance plan allocates different amounts of proper compensation coverage, based on length of time, the level of intensity of clinical management, and care for various types of services provided.
+It is important to know that each insurance plan approves different allowance coverage, based on length of time, the level of intensity of clinical management, and care for various types of services provided.
 Dr. Mandell will do her best to assist you in this process.

-Payment is due at the time of service unless other arrangements have been met.
+IV.
+Payment: Payment is due at the time of all services, unless other arrangements have been met.
 Please remember to bring some form of payment at the date of the first visit.
+For all telemedicine visits, including the initial consultation, a current credit card must be on file before the visit.
 Cash, check, and credit card are all acceptable forms of payment.
 Regardless of the form of payment, a valid credit card number will be kept securely on file in Dr. Mandell's private office.

 V. Missed Appointments or Late Cancellations: Any appointment missed or not cancelled at least 2 business days (48 hrs) in advance, will be charged in full to the credit card on file.
 Such charges are not subject to insurance reimbursement.